 For best quality, create 24 bit files.
 File type doesn’t really matter unless you are working at high resolution, in which case you will have to use .WAV or .AIFF files, as those are the only formats that support sample rates over 48 kHz.

-Avoid using MP3 format, although, if necessary, we can work with it.
+Avoid using audio CDs and MP3 formats.
+Although, if necessary, we can work with it.

 Copyright © 2019 Nettleingham Audio